rspamd/rspamd/about.md

 * **Regular expressions filtering** - allows basic processing of messages, their textual parts, MIME headers and SMTP data received by MTA against a set of expressions that includes both normal regular expressions and message processing functions.
 Rspamd expressions are the powerful tool that allows to filter messages based on some pre-defined rules.
 This feature is similar to regular expressions in spamassassin spam filter.
+Moreover, rspamd supports Spamassassin rules directly via [the plugin](https://rspamd.com/doc/modules/spamassassin.html).

 * **SPF module** that allows to validate a message's sender against the policy defined in the DNS record of sender's domain.
 You can read